bitrix24/b24restdocs/api-reference/ai/ai-engine-register.md

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- parameter mandatory status not indicated
+- parameter requirements are not indicated
 - examples are missing
 - success response is absent
 - error response is absent